Cave Hill Cemetery: Beargrass Creek, cave

+Trees, arboretum

-The cemetery currently features more than 500 species of trees and shrubs, including some two dozen current state champion trees, including both native species such as pignut hickory (Carya glabra) and exotics such as Caucasian wingnut (Pterocarya fraxinifolia).
-It is well known as an arboretum.
+The cemetery currently features more than 500 species of trees and shrubs, including some two dozen current state champion trees, including both native species as the pignut hickory (Carya glabra) and exotics as the Caucasian wingnut (Pterocarya fraxinifolia).
+The grounds are recognized as an arboretum.

 Interments

 There were about 120,000 people interred by 2002, with space remaining for 22,000 more graves.
 Notable among those interred in the cemetery is American Revolutionary War military war officer and founder of Louisville George Rogers Clark (1752–1818).

 More than 200 Confederate soldiers are buried in Section "O" of the cemetery, with 30–40 buried in a row near the National Cemetery.
 The original wooden markers in Section "O" were replaced with stone markers in 1880–1881.
 A number of markers are marked as unknown.
 Included in the Section "O" burials is a Confederate Brigadier General, Alpheus Baker.
 There are two other Confederate generals buried in other locations in the cemetery.
 In the addition to Section "O" (lot 267½) are a number of residents of the Kentucky Confederate Home, who died around the start of the 20th century.
 The confederate flag flies over the area.

 Within another U.S. Soldiers plot in Section E is one British war grave, of a soldier of the Machine Gun Corps, a member of the British Military Mission to the United States, who died in 1918.

 Portrait painter and cousin of Mark Twain, Mary Ann Xantippe "Tip" Saunders, was interred at Cave Hill Cemetery in 1922.
 Patty Hill and Mildred J. Hill (sisters), composers of the Happy Birthday song, are interred here.
 Muhammad Ali, boxing champion born in Louisville, was interred on June 10, 2016.
-Also interred are the founder of Kentucky Fried Chicken, Colonel Harland Sanders; and Mia Zapata, lead singer of punk band The Gits.
-Paul Hornung, Heisman trophy winner and Green Bay Packer, was interred in 2020.
+Also interred are the founder of Kentucky Fried Chicken, Colonel Harland Sanders; American suffragist and campaigner Margaret Weissinger Castleman; and Mia Zapata, lead singer of punk band The Gits.
+Paul Hornung, Heisman Trophy winner and Green Bay Packer, was interred in 2020.